History of Portsmouth F.C.: EFL League One and EFL Championship (2017 to present)

-Portsmouth's fourth-successive season in EFL League One in the 2020-21 season began on 12 September 2020, with a home fixture played at Fratton Park against Shrewsbury Town which ended 0-0 and was played behind closed doors.
-Fratton Park's last remaining floodlight tower in the south-east corner was finally removed on Friday 20 November 2020.
-COVID-19 'social-distancing' restrictions were partially relaxed in December 2020 when 2,000 Portsmouth fans were permitted to return to Fratton Park on 5 December 2000 for the EFL League One game against Peterborough United, a 2-0 win for the home side.
-Portsmouth reached top place in EFL League One on Friday 18 December 2020, after a 0-2 away win at Hull City. however, Portsmouth dropped to mid-table by March 2021 after a poor run of form.
-Due to COVID-19 lockdowns, the much-delayed 2019-20 EFL Trophy Final was finally played behind closed doors at Wembley Stadium on Saturday 13 March 2021 (the day before the 2021-21 Final) with Portsmouth losing 4-2 on penalties to Salford City after ending 0-0 after extra time.
-It was to be Kenny Jackett's last game as Portsmouth manager, as the club announced his departure on Sunday 14 March 2021.
-Portsmouth's assistant-manager, Joe Gallen was then placed in charge of the first team for the next game against Peterborough which ended in a 1-0 defeat.
-On Friday 19 March 2020, Danny Cowley was appointed First Team Head Coach (manager) until the end of the season.
-Cowley's first game in charge on Saturday 20 March 2021 was a 2-1 win over Ipswich Town at Fratton Park.
-By early May 2020 and with 45 league games played, Portsmouth were in sixth position with a single game to play, needing to win their last game to guarantee a play-off place, with Oxford United and Charlton Athletic both chasing with similar promotion hopes.
-However, on Sunday 9 May 2021 at Fratton Park, Portsmouth lost 0-1 to Accrington Stanley in the final league game of the season.
-Meanwhile, Oxford United and Charlton Athletic both won their respective final matches, with both clubs leap-frogging Portsmouth in the table and finishing with 74 points apiece, with Oxford United qualifying for the sixth-place play-off place with a superior goal difference over seventh-place Charlton Athletic.
-Portsmouth's loss to Accrington Stanley resulted in an eighth place ending, two points and two positions outside the promotion play-off places.
+COVID-19 'social-distancing' restrictions were partially relaxed in December 2020 when 2,000 Portsmouth fans were permitted to return to Fratton Park on 5 December 2000 for the EFL League One game against Peterborough United.
+After a promising start to the season, Portsmouth dropped to mid-table by March 2021 after a poor run of form.
+Due to COVID-19 lockdowns, the much-delayed 2019–20 EFL Trophy final was finally played behind closed doors at Wembley Stadium on 13 March 2021, with Portsmouth losing 4–2 on penalties to Salford City after ending 0–0 after extra time.
+It was to be Kenny Jackett's last game as Portsmouth manager, as the club announced his departure on 14 March 2021.
+On 19 March 2020, Danny Cowley was appointed head coach until the end of the season.
+By early May 2020 and with 45 league games played, Portsmouth were in sixth position with one game to play, needing to win their last game to guarantee a play-off place.
+However, Portsmouth lost to Accrington Stanley and results went against them elsewhere, meaning they missed out.